-In the next subsections, to the explanations until now, we will review examples, in which we have two classes (Dog and Kid) and which are visible one to other, i.e. every from the classes can create objects from the other type – the other class and to access its elements depending from the defined access level declared.
+In the next subsections, we will review examples, of two classes (Dog and Kid) which are visible to each other.
+Each class can create objects of the other class type and access its elements depending on their declared access levels.
 Here is how the first class Dog looks like: